InstaProp-AI/InstaProp/dashboard/QUICK_START.md

 **Happy Managing! 🎉**

-The admin dashboard is ready to manage your entire Property Flipper platform.
+The admin dashboard is ready to manage your entire Instaprop platform.
 All features are implemented and tested.
 Just connect to your backend API and you're ready to go!